Gottiee/Hack-Tools/windows/active-directory/identify-services.md

     -  An attack that targets user accounts not requiring pre-authentication.
     - Identifying users with DONT_REQUIRE_PREAUTH set and capturing their AS-REP responses.
     - `GetNPUsers.py -request -format hashcat -outputfile ASREProastables.txt -usersfile users.txt -dc-ip "$DC_IP" "$DOMAIN"`

+### SMTP

+SMTP, or Simple Mail Transfer Protocol, is a protocol used for sending and receiving email.

+- Information Gathering: By querying the SMTP service, testers can gather information about the email server, such as supported authentication mechanisms, available commands, and the software version in use.
+This information can help identify potential vulnerabilities.
+- Credential Harvesting: SMTP servers that support authentication may allow penetration testers to capture and crack email credentials.
+These credentials can then be used for further attacks within the organization.
+- Privilege Escalation and Lateral Movement: By compromising email accounts, testers can potentially escalate privileges and move laterally within the network.
+Email accounts often have access to sensitive information and can be used to reset passwords or gain access to other systems.

+**Account brut force**

+- `swaks`

+### SNMP

+SNMP, or Simple Network Management Protocol, is a protocol used for network management, enabling administrators to manage network performance, find and solve network problems, and plan for network growth.

+Listing account : `snmpwalk -c public <ip>`

+### LDAP

+LDAP, or Lightweight Directory Access Protocol, is a protocol used for accessing and managing directory services.
+It contains information about all the objects within the AD environment, such as users, groups, computers, and other resources.

+In pentest, we can gather informations about the database with those commands:

+- `ldapsearch`
+- `enum4linux -A X.X.X.X`
+- `nxc ldap`

+### RDP

+RDP, or Remote Desktop Protocol, is a proprietary protocol developed by Microsoft that allows users to connect to and control a remote computer over a network connection.

+Port : **3398**

+- `nmap -p 3389 --script rdp-ntlm-info <target_ip>`

+- Linux tool for connect to the rdp server:
+    - `xfreerdp`
+- Connection interface : `xfreerdp -sec-nla /v:IP`